-The ADM1063 has an on-board, 12-bit, accurate ADC for voltage readback over the SMBus.
-The ADC has a 13-channel analog mux on the front end.
-The 13 channels consist of the 10 SFD inputs (VH, VPx, and VXx), plus three channels for temperature readback (see the Temperature Measurement System section).
+The ADM1064 has an on-board 12-bit accurate ADC for voltage readback over the SMBus.
+The ADC has a 12-channel analog mux on the front end.
+The 12 channels consist of the 10 SFD inputs (VH, VPx, and VXx) and two auxiliary (single-ended) ADC inputs (AUX1 and AUX2).
 Any or all of these inputs can be selected to be read, in turn, by the ADC.
 The circuit controlling this operation is called the round-robin circuit.
 This circuit can be selected to run through its loop of conversions once or continuously.
 Averaging is also provided for each channel.
 In this case, the round-robin circuit runs through its loop of conversions 16 times before returning a result for each channel.
 At the end of this cycle, the results are written to the output registers.